riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 </div>

 ###Writing our tests and implementing step 8
-So looks like we'll need to update `page-contents` as we'll include a new checkbox in our application that toggles whether we show all tasks or just uncompleted tasks.
+So looks like we'll need to update `page-contents` to include a checkbox that toggles whether we show all tasks or just uncompleted tasks.
 We'll also be changing the format of our Todo header to include the count of uncompleted tasks.

-We're also going to need to update `task-list` as the tasks that are displayed will depend on whether they are complete or not and whether the show incomplete tasks checkbox has been activated.
+We're also going to need to update `task-list` as the tasks that are displayed will depend on their completion status and whether the show incomplete tasks checkbox has been activated.

 Let's start by changing `page-contents`.